bbauska/meta-react-basics/README.md

 ### 11. Children and data

-In this section (11), you&apos;re going to learn about data flow in ReactJS.
+In this section (11), you're going to learn about data flow in ReactJS.
 In this case, data flow is in one direction only.
 Immediately a question springs to mind.
 Why is one-way flow in React important?
 Let me tell you.
 This type of data flow ensures that the data is moving from top to bottom through the component hierarchy.
 It also ensures that changes are transmitted through the system.
-You&apos;ll cover this in more detail later.
+You'll cover this in more detail later.

 For now, in this section (11), you will also learn how to showcase the use of stateless and stateful examples by focusing on data flow.
 Imagine